tejainece/web_ide.dart/README.md

 Widgets
 =======
-1. Accordion
+1. Accordion - Yet to start
-2. Dock manager
+2. Dock - Work in progress
-3. Dropdown
+3. Dropdown - Yet to start
-4. Icon
+4. Icon - Available
-5. Icon button
+5. Icon button - Available
-6. List
+6. List - Work in progress
-7. Menubar
+7. Menubar - Work in progress
-8. Modal dialog
+8. Modal dialog - Work in progress
-9. Pages
+9. Pages - Work in progress
-10. Property editor
+10. Property editor - Available
-11. Ruler
+11. Ruler - Work in progress
-12. Splitter
+12. Splitter - Work in progress
-13. Tabs
+13. Tabs - Work in progress
-14. Timeline
+14. Timeline - Work in progress
-15. Toolbar
+15. Toolbar - Work in progress
-16. Tree widget
+16. Tree widget - Yet to start

 TODO
 ====